 Your personal information is encrypted by Secure Sockets Layer (SSL) software so that it cannot be read as the information travels over the Internet.

 As we help our customers reach informed decisions about forming business entities, we find that some questions about incorporating come up more often than others.
-Below is a list of those most Frequently Asked Questions.
-Remember that if you don't see your question answered here, HBS Business Formation Specialists are standing by to help.
+Below is a list of those most frequently asked questions.
+Remember that if you don't see your question answered here, our business formation specialists are standing by to help.

 Yes.
-Your corporation can own another one and can purchase it using the first corporation's stock.
+A corporation can own another corporation and can purchase it using the first corporation's stock.
 This is yet one more advantage among many of having a Delaware corporation.
 In fact, under the new IRS regulations, even subchapter S corporations can own and control major portions of affiliated companies.

 Yes.
 Only Harvard Business Services, Inc. gives you a 5% discount on the formation of every new LLC or corporation after your initial filing, regardless of when you form them.
 If you're a current client, you must form the new company in your own name and at your own address to be eligible for this discount.
 Call for more details.